 Being a freelance photographer in Dubai is an art that requires exploitation.
 At some point in their career, someone might be required to take photos when it is misty or foggy.
 But should this keep you off?
-The simple answer is no. Mist and fog are two enigmatic elements of outdoor photography that are able to change the mystery, drama, and the mood surrounding the subject.
+The simple answer is no. Mist and fog are two enigmatic elements of outdoor photography that are able to change the mystery, drama, and mood surrounding the subject.

 These two elements can be exploited to create images that are visually stunning.
-It is quite evident that some photographers have had their fair share in dealing with mist and fog during photography shoots.
+It is quite evident that some photographers have had their fair share of dealing with mist and fog during photography shoots.
 To make striking photos during mist and fog, here are six useful tips that you can follow:

 1. Get the Right Exposure

 One of the major technical issues that require excellent photography skills during a misty or foggy shoot is getting the right exposure.
-The majority of freelance photographers in the UAE tend to underexpose the image.
+The majority of freelance photographers in the UAE tend to underexpose of the image.
 When this isn’t done, the whiteness of the fog becomes more gray and dark hence losing the beauty of the image.